 Reverse walking differs from forward working in several ways.
-When you work forward the certain motions that are considered as normal gait characteristics such as your leg swings through the year and your heel lands on ground first.
-Second characteristic is bending of your knees slightly as you roll from your heel to toes.
+When you work forward certain motions are considered as normal gait characteristics such as your leg swings through the year and your heel lands on the ground first.
+The second characteristic is bending of your knees slightly as you roll from your heel to toes.
 As this occurs your opposite leg rolls from your toes and up into the air.
 This heel to toe motion reflects a normal walking pattern.

 In retro walking the opposite gait process occurs. your legs swing through the air and reach backward with a bent knee.
 Your toes contact the ground and your bent knee is straightened as you roll from your toe to your heel

 This toe to heel pattern greatly differ from heel to toe and offer many benefits such as